Research & Funding

 Researchers can apply for funding in response to one of the main RFAs.
 HEI also regularly issues open-ended Requests for Preliminary Applications (RFPAs) for innovative, high quality research that falls outside the topics covered in the major RFAs.

-Research funded by HEI is on a contractual basis and projects are renewed anually.
+Research funded by HEI is on a contractual basis and projects are renewed annually.
 HEI provides intensive oversight through evaluation of progress reports and site visits.
 Any change in direction of a project requires input and sign-off by the Research Committee.
-After study completion, the researcher(s) provide a detailed account of their multi-year project in a final report that is sent out for peer review and thorougly evaluated by the HEI Review Commttee.
+After study completion, the researcher(s) provide a detailed account of their multi-year project in a final report that is sent out for peer review and thoroughly evaluated by the HEI Review Commttee.
 The Review Committee develops a Commentary to highlight strengths and weaknesses of the project and put it in regulatory perspective; the Commentary is published together with the Investigators' Report.

 Researchers interested in applying to HEI should familiarize themselves with HEI's research and review processes and contractual obligations as they are more involved than a typical NIH grant.
 Also, read more about HEI's Conflict of Interest Policies.